ejirocodes/nova-backend/README.md

 The application follows a client-server architecture:

-1. **Frontend (nova-client)**: Next.js application that provides the UI for users to interact with the game.
+1. **Frontend (nova-client)**: React Router V7 application that provides the UI for users to interact with the game.

 2. **Backend (nova-backend)**: NestJS application that handles business logic, data persistence, and external API integration.